 Tree-Free Bath Tissue vs. Toilet Paper

 The Facts About Toilet Paper: Humans consume 27,000 trees daily to make toilet paper and each roll takes 37 gallons of water.
+Speaking of water, I still need to purchase a new toilet for my bathroom.
+It has been leaking slightly and there is a small crack in the side, which I no doubt think will get worse as time goes on.
+I did some research and came across something like a kohler wellworth toilet review, which did help me make my decision as to what I am going to replace my old toilet with.
+Plus, if this new toilet that I am considering getting helps me save on water consumption, then that is even better.
+Anything that I can do to play my part in being eco friendly is something worth doing.
+Anyway, back to the use of toilet paper.
 On average Americans use 57 squares of toilet paper a day, that adds up to 50 pounds annually.
 The United States uses more toilet paper per year than any other country in the world.
 These are daunting facts that leaves me looking for other options.

 Why Choose Tree-Free Bath Tissue: I can make the switch to cloth alternatives for many items but toilet paper is not one of them.
 So the best option for my family and the most eco-friendly option is Tree-Free Bath Tissue by Caboo.
 Tree-Free Bath Tissue is made from 100% Bamboo and Sugarcane pulp.
 Bamboo is the worlds fastest growing plant and can regenerate without the need of replanting making it also one of the most renewable resources on the plant.
 Caboo’s Tree-Free Bath Tissue is dependently strong and extremely soft, as well as, Enviormently Healthy, Biodegradable, and safe for septics.
 Read the full review here.